NIME-conference/cookbook/Chairs/general_chair.md

 ## Before the conference

+### Selecting Chairs

+Finding chairs for the various specific roles is one of the most important things to do early on for the general chair(s).
+We have seen that it may help to have to chairs for each position, possibly with one local and one international member working together.

+This helps avoid biases in the selection review and selection processes, and when having to take important (and difficult) decisions that need discussion.
+Particularly for the roles of paper and music chairs it can help to be two people for each role to share the workload.
+This, of course, is based on a good communication between the chairs.

+We suggest to set up mailing lists for each chair, with also the general chair(s) being copied into the discussions so as to ensure that progress is happening.

 ### Accommodation

 Many NIME participants are traveling on a budget, so it would be good to come up with suggested accommodation alternatives in the lower price end.
 This can include anything from university student housing to cheap hotels.